Rakhmetov: Description in What Is to Be Done?

 He befriends five or six students and studies obsessively, reading continuously for 82 hours, fueled by eight strong coffees before sleeping for 15 hours.
 He adopts a strict, puritanical way of life.
 He is celibate, teetotal, sleeps on planks and usually eats black bread and steak.
-The only luxury he allows himself are fine cigars "Without my cigar I cannot think; if that is a fact, it is not my fault; but perhaps it is due to the weakness of my will."
+The only luxury he allows himself are fine cigars, for which he provides both an excuse and excoriation ("I cannot think without a cigar.
+If that is really so, then I am right; but maybe it is from weakness of will power. […] It is a detestable weakness."')
 In St. Petersburg, he permits himself oranges because there ordinary people eat them, but in the countryside he doesn't touch them.
-After six months continuous reading (mainly Nikolai Gogol, Adam Smith, David Ricardo and John Stuart Mill), he decides he has acquired enough knowledge.
-He never visits people longer than necessary and only visits people with influence over others.
-He only visits his home to sleep at two or three in the morning.

-His ultimate act of self punishment is sleeping on a bed of nails, which may have been based on certain Orthodox Saints.
-He explains this as a "A trial.
-It was necessary to make it.
-Improbable, certainly, but at all events it was necessary to make it.
-I know now what I can do."
-Two months later he loses a lump of flesh saving a 19-year-old widow from a stampeding horse.
-She nurses him, falls in love with him but he rejects her explaining his devotion to the people precludes love.
+Browsing library shelves, he calls several authors unoriginal, including Macaulay, Guizot, Thiers, Ranke, Gervinus.
+He delights in a compendium of Isaac Newton's writings that includes the obscure Observations upon the Prophecies of Daniel and the Apocalypse of St. John; he notes Newton "wrote this commentary when he was old, when he was half sane and half crazy."